 It does not matter if you are a first time landlord, or a toughened investor with decades of experience.
 The numbers will give you a balance and an advantage – and whether or not you join our team of happy landlords – or whether you use these criteria to give your current property agent a ‘touch-up” – we are happy to have helped.

 1. Vacancy Rate of Entire Rent Roll – Calculated Monthly.

-This number reflects the ability of the rental manager to get ALL of the things done that make vacancies decrease.
-AND not only must the right things get done – but the things that make vacancies increase must not be done.
+This number reflects the ability of the rental manager to get all of the things done that make vacancies decrease.
+Not only must the right things get done – but the things that make vacancies increase must not be done.